rpgtex/DND-5e-LaTeX-Template/README.md

 ## Features

-* Color schemes and fonts are close to the core books.
+* Color schemes, fonts, and layout are close to the core books (but not exactly the same).
 * TeX Live includes the default fonts.
 * Works with pdfTeX, LuaTeX, and XeTeX.